 The coronavirus family includes many different viruses that can cause respiratory infection.
 Many coronaviruses only cause colds, while others can cause more serious illness and in some cases, death.

-The new coronavirus is believed to come from bats and was transmitted to humans in the end of 2019, either directly or via other animals, but this has not been determined.
+SARS-CoV-2 is believed to come from bats and was transmitted to humans in the end of 2019, either directly or via other animals.

 Infection from food, water and animals

-- Questions and answers about the 2019 Coronavirus Disease (COVID-19) (World Organisation for Animal Health)
+- Questions and Answers on the 2019 Coronavirus Disease (COVID-19) (World Organisation for Animal Health)

 Symptoms and disease

-Usually, people who become ill initially experience upper respiratory tract symptoms (sore throat, cold symptoms, mild cough), as well as feeling generally unwell and having muscle pain.
+Usually, people who become ill first develop upper respiratory tract symptoms (sore throat, cold symptoms, mild cough), as well as feeling generally unwell and having muscle pain.
 Stomach pains may be present and diarrhoea may occur in some cases.
-The loss of the senses of smell and taste is characteristic of the disease, but probably occurs among a minority of those infected.
+Loss of the senses of smell and taste is characteristic of the disease, but probably occurs among a minority of those infected.
 Some develop more severe symptoms such as wheezing, chest pain and confusion.

 The course of the disease varies widely between individuals.
 Currently, the typical courses appear to be:

 - Mild to moderate course: This applies to the majority of people who become sick (over 80 %).
 Symptoms pass within one to two weeks.
 These people rarely need treatment from the healthcare service, but people in risk groups should be monitored closely in case they deteriorate.

 - Severe course: Some will need to be admitted to hospital.
 Breathing difficulties and / or decreased oxygen saturation in the blood are often early signs of severe disease course.
 Other symptoms can include chest pain, confusion and greatly impaired general condition.
 This often occurs 4-7 days after the onset of symptoms.
 X-ray examination of the lungs may show changes consistent with viral pneumonia (pulmonary infiltrates)